Open Casket

 Open Casket is a 2016 painting by Dana Schutz.
 The subject is Emmett Till, a black 14-year-old boy who was lynched by two white men in Mississippi in 1955.
 It was one of the works included at the 2017 Whitney Biennial exhibition in New York curated by Christopher Y. Lew and Mia Locks.
 The painting caused controversy, with protests and calls for the painting's destruction.
-These may have been merely rhetorical.
-Protests inside the museum petered out in a day or two.
+Protests inside the museum lasted up to two days.